Updated: 11th December 2018

 These will look to add more direction, feedback and reaction to the game.
 They are different in style, complexity and outcome, with a significant amount of NPC voicing in them (both inside and outside of combat).
 Players will have the opportunity to find these using the new scanning methods, or by finding them in regular super cruise flight, giving them the opportunity to respond to UI on screen prompts in making decision on whether to help or turn down the chance to become involved in them.

 Scenarios will be tied to the background simulation but are available to all players, regardless of whether they are actively participating in it or not.
 However for people who are participating the Scenerios can also provide a good way of attempting to change states you do not wish to see, as well as having rewards for successfully completing them; such as increasing the security status of the faction involved.
+Over 1000 lines of NPC dialogue added to support scenario driven gameplay.
 A couple more examples of the new scenarios are as below:

 As described here by PCGamesN magazine,